tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 ### Literature Review

 - Canfield et al. (2017) found that tables were more effective than graphs for conveying specific electricity usage data, likely because tables facilitate straightforward point reading.
 However, they also noted that individuals with lower energy literacy had reduced comprehension across all formats.
-- Canfield et al.’s (2017) findings on preferences for historical use information and the impact of neighbor comparisons
+- Canfield et al. (2017)’s findings on preferences for historical use information and the impact of neighbor comparisons
 - The concept of cognitive fit posits that performance improves when the information presentation format aligns with the task requirements (Vessey, 1991)
-- alignment can reduce cognitive load and enhance accuracy in planning (Shah & Freedman, 2009)
+- alignment can reduce cognitive load and enhance accuracy in planning (Shah & Freedman, 2011)
 - Reimer et al. (2015) provide context on how numerical formats affect risk perception, the reference class problem, and the benefits of natural frequencies.

-Energy poverty continues to be a pervasive issue in the United States Memmott et al. (2021) .
+Energy poverty continues to be a pervasive issue in the United States Memmott et al. (2021).
 This challenge partly arises from difficulties in converting information across numerical formats, impeding the development of precise energy reduction plans Reimer et al. (2015).
 Prior research by Canfield et al. (2017) demonstrated that presenting energy information in tabular formats enhances comprehension relative to graphs.

-The way numerical information is presented can significantly affect how individuals process and use that information (Reimer et al., 2015).
+The way numerical information is presented can significantly affect how individuals process and use that information (Reimer et al., 2015) .
 The reference class problem highlights that numbers without clear reference points can lead to misinterpretation, as the meaning of a statistic depends on the category or class it refers to (Gigerenzer & Edwards,